jcolag/entropy-arbitrage/2024-02-15-first-contact.md

  > **LANEL**: There are guards out there.
 You'll never escape that way.
 I'm not afraid of you.

-You might recognize Lanel as [Bebe Neuwirth](https://en.wikipedia.org/wiki/Bebe_Neuwirth), who...I mean, it probably doesn't matter your preferred medium, you've probably seen her in *something*, because she gets around.
+You might recognize Lanel as {% wiki Bebe_Neuwirth|Bebe Neuwirth|en %}, who...I mean, it probably doesn't matter your preferred medium, you've probably seen her in *something*, because she gets around.
 But we can start with around a hundred episodes playing Lilith Sternin-Crane on **Cheers**, **Frasier**, and related shows.

  > **LANEL**: Will I ever see you again?
  >